MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

+# How to create a costume search engine in Scratch

 Hello!
 This little document is going to teach you how to make a Costume Search Engine in Scratch!
 There is a pre-made .sb3 file in this project so you can see what you are making.
 Also, check out the more advanced version of this at https://scratch.mit.edu/projects/723200352/.
 Let's get started!

 What you need: